reespozzi/ai-academy-platforms/part-2/infrastructure-as-code.md

 - Display information after deployment
 - Use in other tools

-> Variables go in, outputs come out!

 ---

 ## Terraform Modules

 **Why use modules?**
-- ✅ Reusability across projects
+✅ Reusability across projects
-- ✅ Consistency and standards
+✅ Consistency and standards
-- ✅ Abstraction of complexity
+✅ Abstraction of complexity
-- ✅ Easier testing
+✅ Easier testing
-- ✅ Team collaboration
+✅ Team collaboration

 ---